Acry/SDL-Ball/Readme.md

 `git checkout 2de3f8c`

-___
+## significant changes

 I am going to modernize the code in my spare time for educational purposes.

-No cross-platform support is intended.
-Current commits will use the OpenGL 3.1 compatibility profile already.
+- OpenGL 3.1 compatibility profile
+- no Windows support
+- no WiiMote support
+- sound always enabled

 The config is now in `SDL-Ball`, not `sdl-ball` anymore.
 You can copy the files from the old folder to the new one.